 "I never thought that this would be what I'm doing, but admittedly I'm not entirely certain what I thought I was going to; I thought I would do my degree and then that would open up opportunities to me.
 I don't think that happened.

 "I would tell 16-year-old me that 'you're going to have to go to university because you don't have any clue about what else you could do.
 But study IT, study something which is useful, study nursing'."

 Others who didn't go to university have highlighted how other paths can work out.

-Karis McColl is an overhead lines apprentice for Scottish and Southern Energy.
-She applied for the role after seeing it advertised online, and said she was worried about the debt associated with going to university.
+One 27-year-old woman became an overhead lines apprentice for Scottish and Southern Energy after applying for the role after seeing it advertised online.

 "I saw them with good career prospects and good money coming in, so I thought, why not?
 Why go to university when I could be earning money doing this?